 The General Special Education concentration prepares quality teachers of exceptional learners.

 The general special education concentration provides an opportunity for already licensed teachers to engage in endorsement or certificate training to enhance their existing skills.
 Moreover, graduates learn to use evidence-based practices to guide their direct service, support and consultation skills in schools and other agencies as professionals work together with individuals with exceptionalities and their families.

-Please contact Dr. Sonya Wisdom for more information.
+Please contact Dr. Sloane Burgess for more information.

 M.Ed.: The Master of Education (M.Ed.) degree requires a minimum of 33 semester hours of graduate coursework including at least 16 semester hours at the 60000 level or above.
 A major consisting of 18 or more semester hours in the College of Education, Health, and Human Services is required.
 M.Ed. students have six years from the term of first enrollment to complete the degree.

 M.ED.
 IN SPECIAL EDUCATION

 - General Special Education M.Ed.
 Plan of Study (PDF)